Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

       Ethiopia
       ```

-5. Using the countries array above, find the country containing only 5 characters.
+5. Using the countries array above, find the country or countries containing only 5 characters.

     ```sh
     ['Japan', 'Kenya']